House Republicans use spending bills to push for abortion restrictions

 The policy was enacted last year in the wake of the Supreme Court overturning Roe v.
 Wade, which had for almost 50 years protected the federal right to an abortion.

-That issue has moved to the House, where it threatens to delay a vote on the annual National Defense Authorization Act (NDAA), as conservatives are pushing an amendment that would rescind the policy.
+That issue has moved to the House, where it threatens to delay a vote on the annual National Defense Authorization Act (NDAA), and conservatives are pushing an amendment that would rescind the policy.

-It’s unclear if the amendment will end up as part of the larger bill, but appropriations bills have already advanced in the House with anti-abortion provisions included.
+It’s unclear whether the amendment will end up as part of the larger bill, but appropriations bills have already advanced in the House with anti-abortion provisions included.

 Last month, the House Appropriations Committee advanced the Food and Drug Administration spending bill, which included a provision rolling back a policy that allows pharmacists to dispense mifepristone — one of the drugs used in medication abortion — and for it to be sent to patients by mail.